-- 5 exercises, 6 exercise lectures - Exam points - -4 (no exercises done) ... +4 (all exercises done correctly) - + This year an extra exercise in MobileMan - Return your answers before the following exercise lecture begins. - For example, you should submit your answer of exercise 1 before the lecture of exercise 2 begins. - You may bring your answers to the exercise class, submit to the mailbox or send email to the assistant. - The mailbox is located in the corridor of 2nd floor near the G-wing.
+- 5 exercises - Exam points - -4 (no exercises done) ... +4 (all exercises done correctly) - Return your answers before the exercise lecture begins - E.g. return the answers of exercise round 1 before exercise lecture 1 starts (deadline 12:15) - Please, answer in English - How to submit - Submit to the mailbox located in the corridor of 2nd floor near the Gwing - preferred - Bring your answers to the exercise class - Send email to the assistant.
+Only emails with the subject "Exercise X", where X is the exercise number, are accepted.